Your shopping cart is empty.

 Q: How can I see the details up close?
-I live out of state.
+I live out of state?

+I get asked this question by both new and repeat collectors.
 Video tours are great for this!
 Plus, they're fun.

 Photos are a good starting point, but you experience art in 3D.
 So a video tour is a great way to get close up and see it from all angles.
 You can also ask as many questions as you have.
 With the added bonus of likely getting a tour of the studio and hear exclusive details at what's coming up!

 It's easy: email me at Hello@JaclynGordyan.com below and we get it set up!